venatrix/openshift-pipeline/README.md

 once it completed Edit "Jenkins Pipeline Configuration" and replace the content with Jenkinsconfig.txt
 ```

+oc project `dev`

-create a new Build Configuration and Deployment Configuration in `cicd project` & `dev project`
+create a new Build Configuration and Deployment Configuration in `dev project`
 `create New php application from webconsole`
-php template > advanced option
+`php template > advanced option`

 Name: `myphp`